oracle/docker-images/OracleDatabase/README.md

 	                  If omitted the database will not be persisted over container recreation.
 	   -v /opt/oracle/scripts
 	                  Optional: A volume with custom scripts to be run after database startup.
+	                  For further details see the "Running scripts on startup" section below.

 Once the container has been started and the database created you can connect to it just like to any other database: